 1. When the sun peeks behind the clouds, you immediately stop doing whatever you are doing and go outside to have a brief moment of joy, just like a sunflower in July.

-2. You have accepted chocolate sprinkles as a regular, healthy breakfast, as long as they are on a piece of bread.
+2. You have accepted chocolate sprinkles as a regular, healthy breakfast, as long as they are on a slice of bread.

 5. You now know that only two seasons exist – heavy rain season and light rain season.